 Dentures vs. Dental Implants: Which Is Right for You?

-Exploring Your Choices: Dentures or Dental Implants?
+Exploring Your Choices: Dentures or Dental Implants: A Comprehensive Comparison

 If you're missing teeth and exploring replacement options, you're likely considering dentures or dental implants.
 Both solutions can enhance your smile, improve functionality, and boost confidence, yet they also come with distinct features, costs, and benefits.
 This article will help you navigate these options to determine which might best suit your needs.